yangdeal/ipDb/README.md

 The detail need to be add as developing.

 Data structure:
+1. Configuration file is "ipDb.yml".
+Refer to ipDb.yml.sample as a template.

-1. DynamoDb
+2. DynamoDb
     1. table name: ipDb
     2. structure:
         ```json
         {
         "ipSubnet": "1.1.1",
-        "ipLocation": "China, Dalian",
+        "ipLocation": "China, Beijing",
         "hit": "99999",
         "LastHit": "2018/01/01 1:10"
         }

         ```

-2. One lambda triggered with IP address as input, the lambda will store the IP subnet (/24) to dynamoDb.
+3. One lambda triggered with IP address as input, the lambda will store the IP subnet (/24) to dynamoDb.
     1. function name: inputIp
     2. input:
         ```array